3mcd/javelin/docs-src/content/ecs/_index.md

 insert_anchor_links = "right"
 +++

+**Note** — all code samples in this section are written in pseudo-code.

 ## What's an ECS?

-In traditional OOP game development, entity data and behavior might be realized through a class heirarchy.
+In traditional OOP game development, entity data and behavior might be architected using a class heirarchy.
 Take the following example, where a `Player` class extends a physics `Body` class to enhance players with physics properties:

 ```typescript
 class Body {